SRM9506/Homelab-Project/logs/day-1-setup.md

-# Log Entry: Day 1 - Initial Infrastructure Setup
+# Day 1 — Initial Infrastructure Setup
+Date: May 23, 2026

 ## Objective
 Establish the Proxmox VE hypervisor on the MSI workstation to serve